alexandersundquist/alexandersundquist/README.md

 I am currently on my fourth year of the five year integrated Master's degree in Inudstrial Engineering and Management with a specialization in Data Science at Uppsala University.
 In my degree, thus far, I have been mainly focusing on business development and engineering, with touches of computer science and data analysis.
 For the last two years of the degree, I will be focusing on data science.

 ### Repositories
-- You can find the main deliverables for the coding related Master's courses I've taken in [university-courses repo](https://github.com/alexandersundquist/university-courses).
+- You can find the main deliverables for the coding related Master's courses I've taken in [university-courses](https://github.com/alexandersundquist/university-courses).
-- You can also find the deliverables from independent courses I've taken to deepen my knowledge beyond my university courses in [independent-courses repo](https://github.com/alexandersundquist/independent-courses).
+- You can also find the deliverables from independent courses I've taken to deepen my knowledge beyond my university courses in [independent-courses](https://github.com/alexandersundquist/independent-courses).

-### Ongoing Courses 🎓
+### Currently working on 🎓

+#### University courses
   🤖 Modern Machine Learning in Practice
   🔭 Applied Data Science
   ♟️ Strategic Management
   🎯 Applied Project Management

+#### Independent courses
+  💻 CS50x Introduction to Computer Science

-### Projects
+### Personal projects
 Loading...
 &nbsp;